joshpeterson/summa/book/third_part_of_the_summa_theologica/treatise_on_the_incarnation/of_the_acquired_or_empiric_knowledge_of_christ's_soul/prologue.md

 (2) Whether He advanced in this knowledge?
 (3) Whether He learned anything from man?
 (4) Whether He received anything from angels?

+* Whether Christ Knew All Things By This Acquired Or Empiric Knowledge?
+* Whether Christ Advanced In Acquired Or Empiric Knowledge?
+* Whether Christ Learned Anything From Man?
+* Whether Christ Received Knowledge From The Angels?